-The Trust has established a working relationship with Hawkwood College, a beautiful educational, arts and residential centre in Gloucestershire, where many of the paintings and books and much furniture from the Reigate House are now stored and used.
+The Trust has established a close working relationship with Hawkwood College, a beautiful educational, arts and residential centre in Gloucestershire, where many of the paintings and books and much furniture from the Reigate House are now stored and used.

 A preferential accommodation rate is available at Hawkwood for beneficiaries of the charity, but the trustees are willing to consider grant applications for residential costs elsewhere.

 Individuals may check their eligibility and make applications through the Artists Application Form on this website.
 Charities and other Arts Bodies should see the information on the Charities General Information page.

 It is also possible for individuals to apply for a paper Application Form by post, and to complete and return it to the same address.
 Please note that postal applications will take longer to process.